-After breakfast you’ll leave Delhi and you’ll be driven south towards the 16th century city of Agra (the drive takes approximately 5 hours).
+After breakfast, you’ll leave Delhi, and you’ll be driven south towards the 16th-century city of Agra (the drive takes approximately five hours).
 This afternoon you’ll have a private guided walk around Agra's impressive sights, including the spectacular Agra Fort, a fortress, palace and prison built of red sandstone by Emperor Akbar in 1565 and partially converted into a palace during the time of Shah Jahan.

-After exploring Fatehpur Sikri you’ll continue on to Ramathra Fort where you’ll stay for the next two nights.
-This spectacular heritage hotel is a 350-year-old fort which has been brought back to life by the current owners, who you will meet when you stay here.
+After exploring Fatehpur Sikri, you’ll continue on to Ramathra Fort, where you’ll stay for the next two nights.
+This spectacular heritage hotel is a 350-year-old fort which has been brought back to life by the current owners, whom you will meet when you stay here.
 You’ll either sleep under canvas in a luxury spacious tent or in a luxury suite or deluxe room in the old fort.

 Today you’ll have a full day to explore the stunning area surrounding Ramathra Fort.
-Activities include, guided tours to Ramathra village, treks to old forts, visits to nearby temples, nature walks, jeep safaris across the Daang Plateau and sunset boat rides.
-Your stay at Ramathra Fort offers a wonderful opportunity to gain an insight into rural India.
+Activities include guided tours to Ramathra village, treks to old forts, visits to nearby temples, nature walks, jeep safaris across the Daang Plateau, and sunset boat rides.
+Your stay at Ramathra Fort offers a wonderful opportunity to gain insight into rural India.

 After visiting Bundi you’ll continue on to Bhainsrorgarh Fort, a stunning heritage hotel dramatically perched over the Chambal River on a steep slate ridge about 200 ft high.
 Your first glimpse of Bhainsrorgarh Fort will literally take your breath away!
 The wonderful atmosphere, spectacular views, incredible service and unforgettable gourmet meals have enchanted many visitors since the fort opened to guests in 2006.

 Today you’ll have a full day to explore Bhainsrorgarh.
-You may wish to take an excursion to Bundi Fort, rowing out to the river island for a picnic lunch, hike to the 9th century Badoli Temples, join a Jeep safari in the Mukundara National Park, or you may be equally content sun bathing on the lawns of the fort or tucked under the Jharoka of your suite with the river, a sublime vision at touching distance.
+You may wish to take an excursion to Bundi Fort; row out to the river island for a picnic lunch, hike to the 9th century Badoli Temples, join a Jeep safari in the Mukundara National Park, or you may be equally content sunbathing on the lawns of the fort or tucked under the Jharoka of your suite with the river, a sublime vision at touching distance.

 This morning you will be driven to Bijapur, a castle located in the middle of a large village surrounded by stunning countryside.

 Chittorgarh Fort is the largest fort in India and the grandest in the state of Rajasthan.
-The fort, once the capital of Mewar, was ruled initially by Guhilot and later by Sisodias, the Suryavanshi clans of ChattariRajputs, from 7th century, until it was finally abandoned in 1568 after the siege by Emperor Akbar in 1567.
+The fort, once the capital of Mewar, was ruled initially by Guhilot and later by Sisodias, the Suryavanshi clans of ChattariRajputs, from the 7th century until it was finally abandoned in 1568 after the siege by Emperor Akbar in 1567.
 It sprawls majestically over a hill above the plains of the valley drained by the Berach River.
-The fort precinct with an evocative history is studded with a series of historical palaces, gates, temples and two prominent commemoration towers.
+The fort precinct, with an evocative history, is studded with a series of historical palaces, gates, temples and two prominent commemoration towers.
 These monumental ruins have inspired the imagination of tourists and writers for centuries.

 This morning you will be collected from your hotel and driven to Chanoud Garh, a charming heritage hotel in rural Rajasthan.
-Later in the afternoon you will be taken on a jeep drive into the countryside.
-You will drive through the Rabbari villages and you’ll see cattle herders returning home after day of grazing the cattle, and then you’ll continue on to the nearby Salt Lake.
+Later in the afternoon, you will be taken on a jeep drive into the countryside.
+You will drive through the Rabbari villages, and you’ll see cattle herders returning home after a day of grazing the cattle, and then you’ll continue on to the nearby Salt Lake.

-Rest of the day may be spent in leisure or you may go to a nearby hill for some hiking.
-From the top of the hills the views of the countryside are amazing.
+The rest of the day may be spent in leisure, or you may go to a nearby hill for some hiking.
+From the top of the hills, the views of the countryside are amazing.

 This morning you will be driven to Jodhpur, once the capital of the Marwar State and a major trade centre in the 16th century due to its location on the ancient silk route.